russarmst/pishlib/README.md

 #### gpu_mem256
 Sets the GPU memory (in megabytes) to the supplied parameter (integer) for Raspberry Pis with 256MB of memory.
 (It is ignored if memory size is not 256MB).
 This overrides gpu_mem.

-Setting gpu_mem_256, gpu_mem_512, and gpu_mem_1024 will allow swapping of the boot drive between Pis with different amounts of RAM without having to edit config.txt each time.
+Setting gpu_mem256, gpu_mem512, and gpu_mem1024 will allow swapping the boot drive between Pis with different amounts of RAM without having to edit config.txt each time.

 #### gpu_mem512
 Sets the GPU memory (in megabytes) to the supplied parameter (integer) for Raspberry Pis with 512MB of memory.
 (It is ignored if memory size is not 512MB).
 This overrides gpu_mem.

-Setting gpu_mem_256, gpu_mem_512, and gpu_mem_1024 will allow swapping of the boot drive between Pis with different amounts of RAM without having to edit config.txt each time
+Setting gpu_mem256, gpu_mem512, and gpu_mem1024 will allow swapping the boot drive between Pis with different amounts of RAM without having to edit config.txt each time.

 #### gpu_mem1024
 Sets the GPU memory (in megabytes) to the supplied parameter (integer) for Raspberry Pis with 1024MB of memory.
 (It is ignored if memory size is not 1024MB).
 This overrides gpu_mem.

-Setting gpu_mem_256, gpu_mem_512, and gpu_mem_1024 will allow swapping of the boot drive between Pis with different amounts of RAM without having to edit config.txt each time
+Setting gpu_mem256, gpu_mem512, and gpu_mem1024 will allow swapping the boot drive between Pis with different amounts of RAM without having to edit config.txt each time.

 #### mem_rdisk
 Setups up a ramdisk for temporary files to preserve SD card life by preventing SD writes to ```/tmp```, ```/var/lock```, ```/var/log```, ```/var/run```, ```/var/spool/mqueue``` by deafult.

 **Note:** The default sizes have been adapted from the [Debian Mailing List](https://lists.debian.org/debian-devel/2011/04/msg00615.html)

-### CPU Functions

-### GPIO Functions

 ## TODO
 * [ ] Memory functions: